Top 47 ETL Interview Questions & Answers (2025)

 GROUP BY 1,2

-Now that we have the corresponding maximum id, we can re-join it to the original table in a subquery in order to then identify the correct salary associated with the id in the sub-query.
+Now that we have the corresponding maximum ID, we can rejoin it to the original table in a subquery in order to identify the correct salary associated with the ID in the subquery.

-17. In the instance that your ETL fails, how should you address the problem?
+17. If your ETL fails, how should you address the problem?

-ETL failures are common, and data engineers and data scientists need to know how to handle them.
+ETL failures are common, and data engineers and data scientists must know how to handle them.

 The first thing to do when checking for errors is to test whether one can duplicate the said error.

-• Non-replicable - A non-replicable error can be challenging to fix.
-Typically, these errors need to be observed occurring again, either through brute force or through analyzing the logic implemented in the schemas and the ETL processes, including the transformation modules.
+• Non-replicable - Fixing a non-replicable error can be challenging.
+Typically, these errors need to be observed occurring again, either through brute force or by analyzing the logic implemented in the schemas and the ETL processes, including the transformation modules.

-Documenting errors can be integral for creating an efficient environment and avoiding the same mistakes in messing up the pipeline repeatedly.
-Document the error and the actions you are taking to inform people outside the development/engineering team.
+Documenting errors can be integral to creating an efficient environment and repeatedly avoiding the same mistakes that mess up the pipeline.
+Document the error and your actions to inform people outside the development/engineering team.

 18. Can you explain regression testing in ETL?
-Why is it important and how would you go about conducting it?
+Why is it important, and how would you conduct it?

-Regression testing is a critical part of maintaining the integrity of a data warehouse.
-After any changes are made, regression testing is there to ensure that no unintended issues have arisen as a result of these modifications.
+Regression testing is critical to maintaining a data warehouse’s integrity.
+After any changes are made, regression testing is performed to ensure that no unintended issues arise due to these modifications.
 There are typically two types of changes you’ll see in a data warehouse:

-1. Database component changes: These are adjustments to the elements of the database itself, or processes that modify the definitions of these elements.
+1. Database component changes: These are adjustments to the database’s elements or processes that modify their definitions.

 2. Code updates: These are alterations in the database modules, often implemented by ETL developers.